Security-Onion-Solutions/securityonion-docs/ip.rst

 Changing IP Addresses
 =====================

 If you need to update the IP address of your server/sensor to move it to a different area of your network, you need to do a few things:

 -  update the actual IP address of the management interface
 -  update NSM config files to reflect the new IP address

+You may also need to update your SSH key configuration.

 Update the actual IP address of the management interface
 --------------------------------------------------------

 To update the actual IP address of the management interface, you have two options:

 -  manually update ``/etc/network/interfaces``